What to know BEFORE you click “buy now”!

 Not necessarily.
 And not when you first get going.

-It can vary species to species and location to location but on average hens won’t start laying eggs until around 6 months old.
+It can vary from species to species and location to location but on average hens won’t start laying eggs until around 6 months old.

 Cool.
 They just freeload for the first six months and then I’m in the (egg) money, right?